 In October of 1999, the Boston Licensing Board revoked the fraternity’s dormitory licenses because of illegal consumption of alcohol by minors and repeated complaints by neighbors.

-In February of 2001, the Iota-Tau Association transferred the property to The 484 Phi Alpha Foundation.
+On February 5, 2001, the Iota-Tau Association transferred the property to The 484 Phi Alpha Foundation.

-In April of 2003, they converted the property into two condominium units, the Beacon Riverview Condominium.
+On April 16, 2003, the Harringtons converted the property into two condominium units, the Beacon Riverview Condominium.